MRI vs CT scan: commonalities & differences

 Modern medicine has advanced well beyond X-ray.
 The two most commonly used tests besides X-ray are CT scan and MRI examination, both of which provide more detail than simple X-ray.
 If you need specialized imaging, it can be helpful to understand the operation and uses of a CT scan vs. MRI.

-- a CT scan is best suited for viewing bone injuries, diagnosing lung and chest problems, and detecting cancers,
+- a CAT scan is best suited for viewing bone injuries, diagnosing lung and chest problems, and detecting cancers,

-- an MRI examination is suited for examining soft tissue in ligament and tendon injuries, spinal cord injuries, brain tumors, etc.
+- a magnetic resonance imaging examination is suited for examining soft tissue in ligament and tendon injuries, spinal cord injuries, cross-sectional images of brain tumors, etc.

-- CT scans are widely used in emergency rooms because the scan takes fewer than 5 minutes,
+- A computed tomography (CT) scans are widely used in emergency rooms because the scan takes fewer than 5 minutes,

 - an MRI, on the other hand, can take up to 30 minutes,